On same field he was injured in 2018, Will Dissly leads all Seahawks receivers vs. Cardinals

 Dissly then played the same kind of game he has all season — meaning, one that continues to confound those who saw him as mostly a blocking tight end during his years at the University of Washington.

-Dissly caught a team-high seven receptions for 57 yards and a touchdown, the score on a nine-yard pass early in the second quarter that put the Seahawks up 17-3 in a game they would go on to win 27-10.
+Dissly caught a team-high seven receptions for 57 yards and a touchdown.
+The score came on a 9-yard pass early in the second quarter that put the Seahawks up 17-3 in a game they would go on to win 27-10.

-The TD came on a wheel route, and Dissly lamented a little bit that a penalty on Arizona muted the initial celebration before the officials announced the play was good and Dissly handed the ball to center Justin Britt to spike.
+The touchdown came on a wheel route, and Dissly lamented a little bit that a penalty on Arizona muted the initial celebration before the officials announced the play was good and Dissly handed the ball to center Justin Britt to spike.

 “He just continues to be a really, really dependable football player,’’ coach Pete Carroll said of Dissly.